matteomiceli/matteomiceli/README.md

 I love solving problems with code and making cool stuff with cool people.
 I have a background in criminology and an interest in research, writing, and history.

-Right now I'm working on Minerva, a collaborative markdown editor with github integration!
+I'm working on Runik right now, an application that lets you generate e-reader compatible dictionaries for your favourite fictional worlds!

 <br>